Walk The Lines

 There was the man in Walthamstow on his mobile: ‘It'll be an hour and a half before I'm in Romford, Matilda - if you're going to have a bath, have a bath now'.
 The van near the Edgware Road: ‘Stephen Fry Plumbing and Heating Ltd'.
 I learned that London cabbies traditionally do their first fare for free, that James I kept elephants in St James's Park (allowed a gallon of wine per day each to get through the English winter) and that the Monument killed more people than the Great Fire.

 More than one reviewer has said that if you like Bill Bryson, you'll like this.
-That's very kind of them - all I know is that if just a tenth of the fun I had writing the book comes through on the page, it might be worth a read.
+That's very kind of them - all I know is that if just a tenth of the fun I had researching the book comes through on the page, it might be worth a read.

 ‘Endlessly fascinating ...
 Mason triumphantly succeeds.'
 The Spectator